Gian114/ProgettoWareHouse/ApiTestReport.md

-integration test following the above example:
+integration test following the above example: other tests are very similiar and follow the same pattern/approach, some use a lot of services and daos

 ## Step 1 : DAO test (SKUItem)(A2)
 | Classes    | mock up used | Jest test cases                          |
 | ---------- | ------------ | ---------------------------------------- |